 Rear door toward the roof line

-Set the swing-door end to face the eave where the crew is working to align walk-in loading and ground-throw paths.
+Set the swing-door end to face the eave where the crew works to align walk-in loading with the ground-throw path.

 Surface protection